 “So Andrew, you’re married, right?” asks Shelby.

-“Seventeen years,” Andrew responds.
+“I sure am,” Andrew responds.
+“Wait a moment–I have a picture.”
 He joins the two women in the shelter and grabs his bag, rummaging through it for his luxury item.

 “This,” he says, showing the photo to the two women, “is Selena.
 We’ve been married for seventeen years.”

 “Thanks,” Andrew says.
 “Jason is our oldest, he’s fourteen.
 Melissa is ten and Kitty is seven.
 Oh, and the dog is named Panda.
 I don’t actually know how old he is,” Andrew laughs.